sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=sneS2XWBcl8&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy presented in the video involves capitalizing on a phenomenon known as the "Santa Claus Rally," which is observed not only in US stocks but also in European markets.
-Here's a concise summary of the strategy:
+### 1. Main Points of the Article

+#### Themes:
-1. **Santa Claus Rally**: This refers to a historical tendency for stock prices, particularly in major indices like the US S&P 500, to rise around the Christmas holiday period.
+- **Santa Claus Rally**: The phenomenon where US stocks historically perform well over the Christmas period.

-2. **Focus on European Markets**:
-   - The video examines whether a similar rally exists in German (DAX) and broader European stocks.
-   - For German stocks, the ETF *EWG* is used as a proxy for the DAX index.
-The trading rules involve going long a few days before Christmas, specifically around the third Friday of December when DAX Futures expire.
-Positions are held until the last trading day of the year.
-Since inception, this strategy has yielded an 81% win rate with an average gain of 2.1%.
-However, gains have been diminishing over the past decade.
-   - For broader European stocks, the ETF *FEZ* (tracking the STOXX Europe 50 Index) is used.
-The performance here mirrors that of German stocks, with an 81% win rate and an average gain of 1.5%.

-3. **Position Management**:
+- **European Stock Performance**: Similar rally observed in European stocks, particularly the Euro STOXX 50 index.

+#### Trading Products:
+- **ETFs**:
+  - **EWG**: Proxy for the German DAX index, traded since 1996, with high liquidity.
+  - **FEZ**: Tracks the Euro STOXX 50 index, comprising blue-chip stocks from 11 European countries.

+#### Strategy Details:
+- **Entry and Exit Rules**:
+  - Enter position a few days before Christmas (third Friday of December, when DAX Futures expire).
+  - Exit on the last trading day of the year.
+- **Holding Period**:
-   - Positions are typically held for about 6 to 10 days.
+  - Average holding period is about 6 to 10 days.
-   - Entering the trade one week earlier increases the holding period but also enhances returns, albeit at the cost of more volatile earnings.
+  - Entering one week earlier increases the holding period but also boosts returns with more volatile earnings.

-4. **Conclusion**: The video suggests that a Santa Claus Rally exists in European stocks, with the strategy showing consistent historical performance.
-It encourages viewers to engage by liking, subscribing, and commenting for more content.

-This strategy appears to leverage historical market patterns around year-end holidays, aiming to capitalize on short-term price movements in liquid ETFs tracking major indices.
+#### Backtest Performance:
+- **DAX (EWG)**:
+  - Win Rate: 81%
+  - Average Gain: 2.1% since inception in 1996.
+  - Diminishing gains over the last decade.
+- **Euro STOXX 50 (FEZ)**:
+  - Win Rate: 81%
+  - Average Gain: 1.5% since inception in 2002.

+#### Conclusions:
+- Both German and European stocks exhibit a Santa Claus rally, with consistent historical performance.
+- The trading strategy shows robust backtest results but notes a recent decline in returns for DAX.
+- Adjusting the entry timing can affect both holding period and return volatility.

+### 2. Summary

+The article explores the Santa Claus Rally phenomenon in US, German, and European stocks.
+It highlights the consistent historical performance of ETFs tracking major European indices (DAX via EWG and Euro STOXX 50 via FEZ) using a specific trading strategy.
+The backtest results demonstrate strong win rates and average gains, though recent performance for DAX has shown diminishing returns.
+Adjusting entry timing can influence holding period and return volatility.
 </details>

 <details>